dustinmoorman/appd-ansible-azure-monitor/README.md

 - The AppDynamics Machine Agent is installed and configured in systemd as `appdynamics-machine-agent`.
 - You can edit the `AzureMonitor/config.yml.j2` file to your liking, including the necessary services and format.

-## Metrics Bench
+## Metrics Extension Workbench

-- If you want to use the Metrics Bench, you should allow inbound TCP through 9090 for the VM's security group.
+- If you want to use the Metrics Extension Workbench, you should allow inbound TCP through 9090 for the VM's security group.
+- To run the Metrics Extension Workbench, head into the VM and run it with sudo from `/opt/appdynamics/machine-agent/run-extensions-workbench.sh`, this will start the servlet on 9090 and allow you to see the metrics at the extension level, before it is sent to the controller.

 ## Links